 In 1855, Gottfried Semper undertook one of the most important museum projects of the nineteenth century with the building of the Semperbau (Semper Building) on the bank of the Elbe river.
 Still today, it houses the Gemäldegalerie Alte Meister (Old Masters Picture Gallery), and in 2020, when the building will reopen as a whole, the Skulpturensammlung (Sculpture Collection) will have its home there as well.
 During the May Uprising in Dresden in 1849, the Zwinger burnt down to its foundation walls and was then rebuilt.
 And when Dresden was bombed in February 1945, the Zwinger suffered heavy damage and could only be restored in 1963.

-guided tour in the Gemäldegalerie Alte Meister (90 minutes) including admission
+guided tour in the Gemäldegalerie Alte Meister and Skulpturensammlung up to 1800 (90 minutes) including admission

 1728 unter August dem Starken gegründet, ist er bis heute eines der weltweit bedeutendsten Museen historischer wissenschaftlicher InstrumenteMehr erfahren